Our hopes for the Paris 2024 Olympic Games: breaking with Khalil Chabouni - video

 What difference has it made for the discipline to become Olympic?

-To be honest, it's added a whole new level of events, and it's also propelled us into something more recognized.
-Since it's been in the Games, we've felt a little more recognition for this dance, especially the entry to the INSEP, which is incredible!
-To think that it was born in the streets and that today, you're part of a structure like this, where all the Olympic athletes train, and where you have top-quality medical care, is just a plus, and I see it as a plus for this discipline.
+In truth, it's added to the events, it's also propelled us into something more recognized.
+Since it's been at the Games, we're feeling a bit more recognition for this dance, especially the entry into the INSEP, which is incredible!
+To think that it was born in the streets and that today, we're part of a structure like this, where all the Olympic athletes train, and we have top-quality medical care, is just a plus, and I see it as a plus for this discipline.

 Where do the events take place?
 What do you think of this spot?

 The breaking spot is really impressive!
-It's a place I really like, Place de la Concorde, and it's magnificent!
-I think it's going to be incredible, but I just hope the weather's good!
+It's a place I love, Place de la Concorde, and it's magnificent!
+When you go back up, after you're on the Champs-Elysées, I think it's going to be incredible, I just hope the weather's nice!

 Which countries represent the toughest competition for you?

-There's the Dutch who are really strong, the Japanese, they're like hitmen, there's a Canadian at the moment, he's making finals wherever he goes, so really there's no one nation that's stronger than the others.
+The Dutch are really strong, the Japanese are hitmen, and there's a Canadian at the moment who's making finals wherever he goes, so really there's no one nation stronger than the others.
 There's break dancing all over the world, even in the remotest corner of Africa, and that's what I find incredible, is that this culture has touched everyone, and now break dancing is everywhere!
-Then, of course, there are the classics, the Americans, the Koreans, the Japanese, but the Olympic champion can in fact be of any nationality.
+Then, of course, there are the classics, the Americans, the Koreans, the Japanese, but the Olympic champion can be of any nationality in fact.

 What's the difference in terms of preparing for the Olympics at home?

-It's great, we're at home!
+It's so good to be home!
 And when you're at home, you feel good, at least I do.
 Preparing at home is one of the best things you can do, and I think it's a great opportunity.
 We're chauvinists, it's our culture, and being able to sleep at home is priceless!

-The discipline has not been renewed for the 2028 Olympics.
-Do you think this is your only chance to win a medal?
+The discipline is not being renewed for the 2028 Olympics, do you think this is your only chance to win a medal?

 Unfortunately!
-I think so, simply because I'm 31 today.
+I think, simply because today I'm 31.
 If it had been renewed in 2028, 35, when you take care of yourself, is an age when you can break, after 2032, we don't know what's going to happen, and I think it's going to be complex for me!
-So, yes, it's my only chance of winning a medal, and I'd even say before that, it's my only chance of taking part in the Olympic Games, because not all dancers will be able to say that.
+So, yes, it's my only chance of winning a medal, and I'd say even before that, it's my only chance of taking part in the Olympic Games, because not all dancers will be able to say that.
 That's what makes it so unique and magical!

 After that, I'm a little disappointed that it won't be renewed, but what power do I have to change things?
 Not much, apart from tearing things up in Paris and making them understand that this is a mistake!